Lage Park | Parque Lage

 Parque Lage Reviews

-Just stopped here quickly on a tour of Rio so only had 30 minutes to explore.
+5 Star Rating Just stopped here quickly on a tour of Rio so only had 30 minutes to explore.
 They had both vending machines and washrooms right at the entrance.
 Although I did not use the washroom so can't speak on how clean they are.
 The palace is currently under renovation/ restoration which is to bad because we didn't get to see it fully.
 But amazing that they are carrying for the historic building.
 There are two man made caves one much bigger and one small that has fish tanks in the walls.
 It seems though that most of the tanks where either empty or had fish that didn't match the signage.
 It seems like there is tons and tons to do in this park and it is very beautiful.

-Izzy Edey - a month ago
+Izzy Edey - 4 months ago

-The park is harmonious and peaceful, filled with lush greenery and towering trees.
+4 Star Rating The park is harmonious and peaceful, filled with lush greenery and towering trees.
 You can walk around and explore the area, or even hike up the hill to access Christ the Redeemer.
 I didn’t get a chance to visit the café, but even from the outside it looked lovely.
 I would definitely recommend this place.

-Temsiri Tem. - a month ago
+Temsiri Tem. - 4 months ago

-Esrf G - 6 months ago
+Andy A - 2 months ago

-Alex Allen - a week ago
+Itsme-scar - a month ago

 Directions